-FAO/WHO, 2017.
-Safety evaluation of certain food additives: prepared by the eighty-second meeting of the Joint FAO/WHO Expert Committee on Food Additives (JECFA), World Health Organization, Geneva.
-Safety evaluation of
+Additives (JECFA), World Health Organization, Geneva.
+Safety evaluation of certain food additives: prepared by the eighty-second meeting of the Joint FAO/WHO Expert Committee on Food Additives (JECFA)

 FAO/WHO, 2011.
 Safety evaluation of certain food additives and contaminants, The 74th Meeting of the Joint FAO WHO Expert Committee on Food Additives.
 WHO, Geneva.
 Compendium of Food Additive Specifications